romainfrancez/bodyparser/README.md

   }

-  // For convinience only, a couple of forms response.writeHead(200, {'content-type': 'text/html'});
+  // For convenience only, a couple of forms response.writeHead(200, {'content-type': 'text/html'});

   switch (request.url) {